 - Fostering inclusion in disaster preparedness and response.
 To be effective and equal, disaster preparedness and response must be participatory and inclusive so to address the needs of all groups.
 It is, therefore, critical to engage the affected population in determining such needs and priorities.

-The WRC4 will further contribute to the international discourse on inclusion by raising awareness, facilitating discussion, sharpening the thinking, and setting the agenda for future engagement.
+WRC4 contributed to the international discourse on inclusion by raising awareness, facilitating discussion, sharpening the thinking, and setting the agenda for future engagement.

-The WRC4 is co-financed by the ACP-EU Natural Disaster Risk Reduction Program.
+WRC4 was co-financed by the ACP-EU Natural Disaster Risk Reduction Program.
 Please find more information here.

 PDNA Guidance: Integrating Conflict Sensitivity